A Portugal campervan trip may not be first on a list of top adventures in Europe, but our experience says otherwise.

-4. Download The Park4Night App
+4. Download the Park4Night App

-What a great app!
+Park4Night is such a great app!
 The premise is simple.

 If you stay somewhere awesome (either an actual campsite or a wild camp spot), then you can add a few photos, the coordinates of where it’s located, what amenities are on offer, and the pros and cons.